Hood Hundred

 Aid Stations

-The course includes 15 aid stations, with 12 offering full service and 3 being limited service.
+The course includes 14 aid stations, with 12 offering full service and 2 being hydration only/self-service (at Gunsight aid station outbound, then on the way back).
 Review the information and chart below for details:

 FULL SERVICE: These 12 aid stations will be staffed with enthusiastic, experienced hosts and volunteers, and amply stocked with the following:

-• FOOD/NUTRITION: Spring Energy gels, PB&J sandwiches, cookies, various fresh fruit options, candy, potato chips, gummi snacks, trail mix, and a variety of other ultra fare.
-Beginning at Aid Station 6, each full service aid station will have some catered real food options, including 1-3 savory and/or hot food options such as soup, quesadillas, burritos, hot breakfast items such as pancakes and bacon, etc.
+• FOOD/NUTRITION: Energy gels, PB&J sandwiches, cookies, various fresh fruit options, candy, potato chips, gummi snacks, trail mix, and a variety of other ultra fare.
+Beginning at Aid Station 6, each full service aid station will have some catered real food options, including multiple savory and/or hot food options such as soup, quesadillas, burritos, breakfast burritos, etc.

-LIMITED SERVICE: These 3 aid stations are unstaffed and self service only, stocked with water, Gnarly Nutrition Fuel2O energy drink and Spring Energy gels and trash receptacle.
+LIMITED SERVICE: These 2 aid stations (Gunsight) are unstaffed and self service, stocked with water and Gnarly Nutrition Fuel2O energy drink only.

 MEDICAL: Each full service aid station will have professional medical personnel monitoring, with a full compliment of first aid and emergency response equipment.

-All Daybreak races are CUPLESS.
-Be sure to bring your own drinking vessel/cup for liquids such as soda at the aid stations.
+CUPLESS RACE: All Daybreak races are CUPLESS.
+Be sure to carry your own drinking vessel/cup for liquids such as soda at the aid stations.

 Required Gear